 One of the next waves of technological evolution is around content marketing automation and AI

-A necessity because of the way modern media is creating more pathways between brands and their target audience than ever, says Dialogue Content Editor, Claire Price, in the second part of our look into content marketing trends as to how new technology is driving and affecting messaging.
+Modern media has created more pathways between brands and their target audience than ever before, says Dialogue Content Editor, Claire Price, in the second part of our investigation into content marketing trends and how new technology is driving and affecting messaging.

 But while some of us are still getting to grips with mobile-first indexes, podcasts and videos, others are already looking to the future.

 What is content marketing automation?

 Content automation essentially does what it says on the tin.
 It automates some pre-programmable and/or responsive elements of the content marketing mix to complement a campaign.

 Content marketing automation is beginning to gain traction because it can save time, boost efficiency and drive performance.
 It is particularly effective when combined with nascent AI technologies.
 AI can include deep learning, machine learning, natural language processing and natural language generation.

 The result of putting these two things together is ‘content intelligence’.

 The combined powers of content marketing automation and AI have an uncanny ability to process data, offer predictions and automatically create some types of content.
 This means a machine could take over repetitive tasks such as:

 - Testing landing pages

 - Reviewing analytics